 - High cholesterol.
 Elevated levels of low-density lipoprotein (LDL), the "bad" cholesterol, are also associated with an increased risk of vascular dementia.

 - High blood pressure.
 High blood pressure puts extra stress on blood vessels everywhere in your body, including your brain.

 - Diabetes.
-High glucose/sugar levels damage blood vessels throughout your body increasing the risk of stroke and vascular dementia.
+High glucose/sugar levels damage blood vessels throughout your body increases the risk of stroke and vascular dementia.

 - Smoking.
-Since smoking damages blood vessels, it increases the risk of many kinds of health problems, such as atherosclerosis and other circulatory diseases, all leading to vascular dementia.
+Since smoking damages blood vessels, it increases the risk of atherosclerosis and other circulatory diseases - leading to vascular dementia.

 - Obesity.
 Being overweight is a proven risk factor for all vascular diseases, including vascular dementia.

 - Atrial fibrillation.
 This abnormal, rapid and irregular heartbeat in the upper chambers of your heart can increase the risk of stroke by causing blood clots to form.